Skip to main content

 Configure during add-on creation or in settings:

-• Daily backups: Recommended for production
+• Daily: Recommended for most production workloads

 • Retention: 7-14 days minimum for production